stdware/qwindowkit/tests/unit/README.md

-The `qwk_fast_unit_tests` target builds just the fast tests and their library dependencies. `-L fast` runs only these tests: it does not run the slower installation, consumer-build, native-window or rendering tests.
+The `qwk_fast_unit_tests` target builds just the fast tests and their library dependencies. `-L fast` runs only these tests: it does not run the slower installation, consumer-build, native-window or pixel-rendering tests.
 Normal unfiltered CTest runs also include the fast tests.
 Use `--output-junit fast-unit.xml` for a combined report;
 each process also writes Qt Test text/XML reports inside its test build directory.

 Compilation time is separate from test execution time.
 The manual-drag suite is labeled `component;fast`; geometry is labeled `unit;fast`.
 Each test process has an 8-second execution deadline, with a 10-second outer CTest timeout.
-There are no sleeps, polling loops or asynchronous GUI waits.
+There are no fixed sleeps.
+Quick notification cases use Qt Test condition waits with a 1000-ms requested timeout for queued updates and offscreen frames; the process and CTest deadlines still apply.
 Destructive dispatch cases run in isolated child processes with bounded startup/completion waits.
 The runner requires the expected pass count and rejects skips/expected failures, including accidental loss of data rows.
 The expected counts include Qt Test initialization and cleanup; the business